Misspecified Bernstein-Von Mises theorem for hierarchical models: Introduction

-This article was motivated by a concrete example from astronomy.
-Cosmic microwave background radiation (a snapshot of the universe approximately $3*10^5$ years after the big bang) is modelled as a draw from a Gaussian random field (although the Gaussianity is debated \cite{marinucci2004testing}).
-In our current time, we observe non-linear transformations of this field, which can be described by systems of complex partial differential equations, corrupted with noise.
+This article was motivated by a specific example from astronomy.
+Cosmic microwave background radiation, a snapshot of the universe approximately $3\times 10^5$ years after the Big Bang, is modeled as a Gaussian random field (although its Gaussianity is debated \cite{marinucci2004testing}).
+Present-day observations are non-linear transformations of this field, described by complex systems of PDEs, corrupted with noise.
 Due to the non-linearity, the observed data are non-Gaussian.
-The goal is to recover important, parametric aspects of the non-linear operators (and their surrogates).
-This includes the proportion of dark energy and dark matter, and the Hubble constant (the relative expansion rate of the universe).
-The article \cite{ezquiaga2018dark} reviews tools for understanding the nature of dark energy using gravitational waves.
-To simplify the model and the computations, the complex hierarchical model is replaced by a Gaussian approximation.
-Figure~8 of \cite{ezquiaga2018dark} collects the outcome of a collection of methods for estimating the Hubble constant.
-One can observe that the resulting error bars of the proposed estimators do not intersect, providing contradictory conclusions about the relative expansion rate of the universe.
-Understanding the theoretical properties of such, misspecified, hierarchical approaches is important to know whether the non-overlapping confidence intervals are due to using different models or due to statistical error.
-Here we consider such a result in a misspecified Gaussian framework.
+The goal is to recover key parametric aspects of the non-linear operators (and their surrogates), including the proportions of dark energy and dark matter, and the Hubble constant (the universe's expansion rate).
+The article \cite{ezquiaga2018dark} reviews tools for understanding dark energy using gravitational waves.
+To simplify modeling and computations, the complex hierarchical model is replaced by a Gaussian approximation.
+Figure~8 of the article shows that the error bars of the proposed estimators do not intersect, leading to contradictory conclusions about the universe's expansion rate.
+Understanding the theoretical properties of misspecified hierarchical approaches is crucial to determine whether these non-overlapping confidence intervals result from using different models or statistical error.